ToshioCP/Gtk4-tutorial/gfm/sec2.md

 There are two ways: zip and git.
 Downloading a zip file is the easiest way.
-However, if you use git, you can easily update your local repository.
+However, if you use git and clone this repository, you can easily update your local repository by `git pull` command.

 ### Download a zip file